FrederikBrueckner/pickup-position-db/content/_index.md

 modules: ["simple-datatables"]
 ---

-A modest searchable and sortable list of Pickup measurements.
+A modest searchable and sortable list of pickup measurements.
 Mostly compiled by the good people of [bassic.de](https://www.bassic.de/threads/pu-positions-database.14789156/).

 The list below consists of: